Ph-St/ph-st.github.io/icymi_philosophy.md

 ## Documentation

 This is a description of the [Mastodon](https://joinmastodon.org) bot @icymi_philosophy@botsin.space.
 The bot aims to aid discovery within the philosophy community on mastodon.
-It is currently in an early stage of development.
+It is currently in an early stage of development and written in Python using the [mastodon.py](https://github.com/halcy/Mastodon.py) wrapper.
 I took over many ideas from [@icymi_law@esq.social](https://icymilaw.org/).

 Here is a list of the principal steps the bot runs through every hour: